informatici/openhospital/README.md

 This repository is used to assemble the portable (or all-in-one) packages of Open Hospital, which you can download [here][releases].

+## Feedback

+Do you already use Open Hospital and you want to **share with us** your feedback in order to improve / extend the software?
+Please fill in the [Feedback Form][assessment-forms]

 ## How to contribute

 There are several ways in which you can contribute to Open Hospital: